 Palo Steakhouse aboard the Disney Wish is an evolution of the Palo restaurant that Disney cruisers know and love, now combining the relaxed sophistication of authentic Italian dining with the classic refinement of a modern steakhouse in a genteel setting inspired by Cogsworth, the tale’s majordomo-turned-enchanted-clock.

 This adults-only premier dining location is on the Disney Dream and Fantasy.
-The French-inspired restaurant is named Remy after the star of the hit film, Ratatouille, and uses seasonal ingredients from around the world.
+The French-inspired restaurant is named Remy after the star of the hit film, Ratatouille, and uses seasonal ingredients worldwide.

 Chef Arnaud Lallement from l’Assiette Champenoise, a Michelin two-star restaurant in France, and Chef Scott Hunnel from Walt Disney World’s signature restaurant Victoria & Albert’s have teamed up to create the new menu.
 Dinner starts with a signature chilled Champagne cocktail and features eight or nine small courses.
 Remy has ocean views from its top deck location and is decorated in Art Nouveau style.
 Images of the character Remy are hidden throughout the design.

 Guests have quite a few choices for casual dining options.
 Each Disney ship has a buffet that is open for breakfast and lunch.
 The main dining room restaurants are also open for table service breakfast and lunch.
 There is open seating for these meals, meaning you can eat in any restaurant and at any table you choose.
 24-hour room service is also available.